Medical Malpractice Attorneys in Lexington, SC

 Medical malpractice cases are complex.
 They require expert witnesses to testify regarding information that is outside the realm of common knowledge.
 The Strom Law Firm has relationships with numerous high quality and reliable expert witnesses, and you can be sure your lawyer will select the right expert for your case in Lexington.

 Medical facilities and providers can be stubborn about what information they are willing to turn over to a plaintiff.
 It is important to push for every relevant record available.
 It is also essential that you, as the plaintiff, preserve any potential evidence that may be in your possession.
-Evidence can come in many forms:
+Evidence of negligence can come in many forms:

 - Testimony from witnesses